 - FSEOG (Federal Supplemental Educational Opportunity Grant) for which a return of funds is required.

-If the post-withdrawal disbursement includes loan funds, the Financial Aid Office will notify the student and provide them with the option to accept or decline the loan funds.
+If the post-withdrawal disbursement includes loan funds, the Financial Aid Office will notify the student (and parent for a PLUS loan) and provide them with the option to accept or decline the loan funds.

-If the student responds and gives permission, the Financial Aid Office will disburse the loan funds to cover any outstanding tuition, fees, room and board charges at the University.
-If the student responds and declines permission, the loan funds eligible to be disbursed as a post-withdrawal disbursement will be offered to the student.
+If the student responds and gives permission within 14 days of the date of notification, the Financial Aid Office will disburse the loan funds to cover any outstanding tuition, fees, room and board charges at the University.
+If the student responds and declines permission or approves only a portion of the loan, the loan funds eligible to be disbursed as a post-withdrawal disbursement will be canceled or reduced.
 If the student does not respond in a timely manner or does not complete outstanding requirements, the loan funds will be cancelled.

 - The student’s institutional charges (tuition, fees, room and board) multiplied by the unearned percentage of the funds, or